 Will Your Outcome Be Different if You Hire a Disability Attorney?

 As mentioned previously, it isn’t a legal requirement to hire a Social Security disability attorney, but the facts above should illustrate that hiring one can drastically improve your chances.
-Additionally, having an attorney at your disposal will help you save time, preventing the need from collecting paperwork and medical records, and more.
+Additionally, having an attorney at your disposal will help you save time, preventing the need for collecting paperwork and medical records, and more.